RaphaelSchindler/NotebookWebsite/_posts/2016-08-26-mobile-devices-and-oldest-adults.md

 * * *

-> Limited work has examined the user experience of or practical issues associated with older cults adopting, learning, and using smart mobile devices over time in a naturalistic context.
+> Limited work has examined the user experience of or practical issues associated with older adults adopting, learning, and using smart mobile devices over time in a naturalistic context.

 * * *